SherryPlatform/MinLin.Kernel.DirectX/ReadMe.md

 ## License

-MinLin.Kernel.DirectX is distributed under the same license from Linux Kernel because this is the Linux Kernel configurations.
+MinLin.Kernel.DirectX is distributed under the same license from Linux Kernel because this is a out-of-tree Linux kernel module.
 For more information, have a look at https://github.com/torvalds/linux/blob/master/COPYING.